malictus/mediapeek_2/README.md

 # mediapeek_2
-Pure javascript application for extracting metadata from media files
+Pure javascript application for extracting metadata and GPS data from media files

+I'll try to keep a currently version of this online here: https://malictus.com/mediapeek/